mesg-foundation/engine/docs/tutorials/erc20-transfer-notifications/receive-email-when-there-is-an-erc20-transfer.md

 Make sure to copy/paste the service ID somewhere.
 You will need it later.

-Note: By default, this service is listening for a TRON ERC20 transfer, but it can be changed by following the [service documentation](https://github.com/mesg-foundation/service-ethereum-erc20).

 #### Deploy the SendGrid Service

-This will be the same process as the ERC20:
+This will be the same process as previous service:

 ```bash
 mesg-core service deploy https://github.com/mesg-foundation/service-email-sendgrid